 One mistake that medical aspirants often end up making, ignoring this section of NEET Chemistry.
 In the past few years, the number of questions asked from this section has come at par with those from Organic/Physical Chemistry.
 You can expect around 10-18 questions from this section in NEET 2026.
 Important chapters from this section of NEET Chemistry are chemical bonding, p-block and coordination compounds.
 Together these have around six to eight questions based on them.

-Most questions in this section are from the NCERT books.
-Hence, your maximum focus for this section should be the NCERT books.
+Most questions in this section are from the NCERT books of Chemisty subjects.
+Hence, it is advised to students that their maximum focus for this section should be the NCERT books.
 Experts suggest highlighting the points that you feel are important and can be asked in the examination.
 You can forego the reference books in this case and directly jump to solving questions.
 Once you are thorough with the NCERT books and have solved a variety of questions, you can refer to the desired reference books.
 Note down the extra information that you find in the reference book in your NCERT book.

 Also Read: Inorganic Chemistry Chapters for NEET 2026